wothing/wonaming/README.md

 # wonaming
-Consul-based naming impl for grpc balancer.
+This is the naming Resolver & Watcher implementaion for grpc balancer.

+Wonaming supports etcd and consul as the service register and discovery backend.

 ## example